clicon/clixon/README.md

 - identity, base, identityref
 - list features: min/max-elements, unique

-The aim is also to cover new featires in YANG 1.1 [YANG RFC 7950](https://www.rfc-editor.org/rfc/rfc7950.txt)
+The aim is also to cover new features in YANG 1.1 [YANG RFC 7950](https://www.rfc-editor.org/rfc/rfc7950.txt)

 Clixon has its own XML library designed for performance.